 - They have the potential to inflict painful wounds.

-The tough jaws of the fish can crush a heavy object easily.
-They are fierce when forced to leave water and give a tough fight, trying to crush the fishing line.
+Known for eating crab and Sea Urchin, their tough jaws can crush a heavy object easily.
+They are fierce when forced to leave water and give a tough fight, trying to escape.
 This makes fishing it, an adventure of sorts.

 Wolf Eels are a favorite among divers.
 During the winter months, one can dive down to the reefs to view their activity.
 One can see the male and female eels nestling around the eggs protecting them from Benthic rock fish and Kelp Greenlings.
 The male and female wolf fish pair up at the age of 4 and live together in dens.
 The reproductive activity begins at the age of 7.
 The female lays approximately 10,000 eggs at a time.
 Father and mother Wolf Eels surround the eggs for about 13 to 16 weeks, by that time they hatch.
 When one dives down one gets to see the whitish eggs, the eel pairs, and their dens.
 One can witness the clash between the giant octopus or Enteroclopus dofleini as they fight for the den.
 Some divers also spear fish Wolf Eels.
 Although, the use of spear guns is illegal in some countries, various other methods for spear fishing are adopted for recreational purposes.